© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carmarthen Roman Town Defences (part of) is a scheduled monument protected by Cadw under reference CM243.
 View the official record →

-Carmarthen Roman Town Defences is a Roman Defence and Town Defences situated in Carmarthenshire, Wales, forming part of the defensive infrastructure of Moridunum, the significant Roman settlement established in south Wales during the first and second centuries AD.
+Carmarthen Roman Town Defences is a Roman Defence comprising the surviving earthwork and masonry remains of fortifications that enclosed the Roman settlement of Moridumum in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM243.

 Carmarthen Roman Town Defences (part of) dates from the roman period, and is classified as a town defences.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carmarthen Roman Town Defences (part of) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM243.